cbmr-data/cbmr-data.github.io/esrum/source/usage/storage/best_practice.rst

+.. _s_optimizing_storage:

 #############################
- Data Storage Best Practices
+ Data storage best practices
 #############################

+UCPH IT charges CBMR for data kept in projects, datasets, home folders, and on network drives.
+For that reason it is important to avoid using more storage than necessary

-This page describes ways in which to clean up your data in order to save space (and thereby storage costs), as well as techniques for structuring your analyses to make this easier.
+This page describes ways in which to clean up your data in order to save space, as well as techniques for structuring your analyses to make this easier.

+You are always welcome to :ref:`contact us <p_contact>` if you need help with cleaning up your data.

 .. attention::